Pictogrammers/Components/src/pg/overlayMenu/README.md

 # Overlay Menu

-The `PgOverlayMenu` creates a menu creates an overlay menu above a source element.
+The `PgOverlayMenu` creates an overlay menu above a source element.
 For standard menu lists use the `PgMenuItem` for the check.

+Components that use `PgOverlayMenu` include:

+- `pg-input-select`

+## Usage

 ```typescript
 import PgMenuItem from '@pictogrammers/components/pg/menuItem';